 and reference them while you work through the tutorials.

 - Draw the schematics, stick diagrams, and layout for

-- a 5-input NOR gate (five NMOS transistors in parallel,
+- A 4-input NAND gate (four NMOS transistors in series,

-five PMOS transistors in series; same general structure
+four PMOS transistors in parallel; same general structure

-- A single CMOS transmission gate (an NMOS in parallel
+- A single CMOS transmission gate (an NMOS and PMOS with

 a second inverter which generates